Timorese horseshoe bat

-The Timorese horseshoe bat (Rhinolophus montanus) is a species of bat native to Timor-Leste.
+The Timorese horseshoe bat (Rhinolophus montanus) is a species of bat endemic to Timor-Leste.

 Taxonomy and etymology

 It was described as a subspecies of the large-eared horseshoe bat by Robert Goodwin in 1979.
 Its trinomen was Rhinolophus philippinensis montanus.
 It was maintained as a subspecies until 2002, when Csorba argued that it was morphologically distinct enough to be considered a full species.

 Since this publication, it has consistently been considered its own species, Rhinolophus montanus.
 Its species name "montanus" is Latin in origin, meaning "montane".
 Goodwin chose this species name because the holotype was found at a high elevation of 1220 m above sea level.

 Biology

 It is nocturnal, roosting in sheltered places during the day such as caves.
 Unlike some bat species which are highly colonial, it roosts in small groups of perhaps six or seven individuals.
 When roosting, it prefers to hang from the ceilings of caves rather than in crevices.

 Individuals are well-spaced during roosting rather than clustered.
 It has been roosting with other species of bat, including Creagh's horseshoe bat, the western bent-winged bat, and the small bent-winged bat.